Charles H. Lundquist College of Business

 Students interested in both business and the arts should consider furthering their careers with a master of business administration degree and a concurrent master of arts or master of science degree in arts management.
 The University of Oregon Arts and Administration Program—the only one of its kind in the Pacific Northwest—combines knowledge in the visual and performing arts with social, cultural, managerial, and educational concerns that pertain to administering both nonprofit and for-profit arts organizations and programs.
 The MA or MS degree in arts management is based on the underlying belief that professional arts managers must be familiar with the social, cultural, and ethical contexts of the arts in general—and the business context if combined with an MBA.
 Students are required to meet the admission requirements of both programs.
 Admission is allowed only for the fall term.
 Prospective students should consult the admissions staffs of the MBA program and the Arts and Administration Program.

-The college’s master’s degree students describe the programs as rigorous, supportive, interactive, close-knit, warm, committed to quantitative and qualitative management, and dedicated to a sense of community.
+The college’s master’s degree students describe the programs as rigorous, supportive, interactive, close-knit, warm, and dedicated to a sense of community.
 Once admitted to a program, students are evaluated as they would be in the workplace: they are given continual feedback on areas in which they are excelling and areas that need improvement.

 The admission process is based on